The Amazing Landscapes of the Judean Desert

 Hiking, Sports, and Activities in the Judean Desert

 The Judean Desert is a popular destination for hiking, extreme sports, and bird watching.
 All these activities should only be undertaken with a guide.
 Popular activities in the Judean Desert include snapping, climbing, off-road jeeping, and bird watching.
 The weather has a huge impact on visitors to the Judean Desert – both the extreme heat of summer and flash floods in the winter.

 Highlights of the Judean Desert

-- Wadi Qelt – Kelt Oasis or Nahal Prat lies between Jericho and Mitzpe Yeriho.
-Here you can see unique flora and fauna, the stunning St. George’s Monastery and the ancient Wadi Qelt Synagogue.
+Wadi Qelt – Kelt Oasis or Nahal Prat lies between Jericho and Mitzpe Jericho.
+Here you can see unique flora and fauna, the stunning St. George’s Monastery, and the ancient Wadi Qelt Synagogue.

-- Cliffs of Dragot – Situated on the northern shore of the Dead Sea Metsuke Dragot or the Dragot Cliffs offer a breathtaking view across Murabat Wadi and the Dead Sea.
+Metsuke Dragot – Situated on the northern shore of the Dead Sea, Metsuke Dragot or the Dragot Cliffs offer a breathtaking view across Murabat Wadi and the Dead Sea.
 An eco-friendly community is located on the cliffs and offers accommodation and hospitality for visitors.

-- Jericho – A Biblical city considered to be one of the oldest in the world.
-Tours to Jericho stop at Biblical sites like Zacchaeus sycamore tree and at the archeological site of ancient Jericho.
+Jericho – A biblical city considered to be one of the oldest in the world.
+Tours to Jericho stop at biblical sites like the Zacchaeus sycamore tree and at the archeological site of Tel Jericho.

 Ma’ale Adumim – This quiet Israeli West Bank city is home to hidden lush natural springs and the ruins of the Byzantine Monastery of Martyrius.